FormerLurker/ArcWelderPlugin/README.md

 ### Using Arc-Welder

-By default, Arc-Welder will automatically convert any newly uploaded gcode files and will create a new file containing the converted gcode.
+By default, Arc-Welder will automatically convert any newly added GCode files and will create a new file containing the converted gcode.
 Using the default settings, this new file will end with **.aw.gcode**.
 If your gcode file was called **print.gcode** the converted file will be **print.aw.gcode**.

-You can also convert existing files from the file manager by clicking a new icon (compress icon - two arrows pointing towards eachother) that will be available within the file manager.
+You can also convert existing files from the file manager by clicking a new icon (compress icon - two arrows pointing towards each other) that will be available within the file manager.
 Note:  You cannot convert files that have already been converted by **Arc Welder**!

+Once a file has been converted, the Arc Welder tab will show detailed statistics about the conversion, including before/after file sizes, compression information, before and after segment length statistics, and more.
+You can view these statistics at any time by selecting a welded file, or by clicking the statistics icon in the file manager.

 ### Settings and Setup